max-comp/student-help-buddy/Read Me.md

 Initial Design

 Implementation Plan to include equipment needed

 Testing approach – how did you plan your software and hardware testing as well as evidence of tests carried out.

-Blynk Cloud has multiple layers of security, it means our network security was already ready Every user should have a valid email address.
+Blynk Cloud has multiple layers of security, it means our network security was already protected sufficiently on the network side.
+Every user should have a valid email address.

+A explanation from Blynk itself:
-Blynk offers a built-in verification process Each device has its own unique OAuth token and Product ID.
+"Blynk offers a built-in verification process Each device has its own unique OAuth token and Product ID.
-A combination of both these fields grants access to the device only for your organization
+A combination of both these fields grants access to the device only for your organization "

+We also created a rigid enough casing - the design is made easy to assembe and disassemble, due to the limitation of only being able to access the arduino yúns code

 Future improvements planned and potential next steps in developing the idea further